denvitko/Exploring-Quantum-Theory-with-Qubits/RABI-Oscillation/README.md

 # RABI Oscillation

 > project created during an Open Science internship

+Our project was presented at the Students Science Conference, presentation is available here: [Rabi Oscillation.pdf](../PRESENTATIONS/Rabi-Oscillation.pdf).
 <!--**Update date:** 12/01/2022-->

 ## Aim of the Project